Strong economy, discounts boost automakers U.S. March sales

 Ford reported a 3.4 percent increase in overall sales for March, led by an 8.7 percent rise in fleet sales.
 Retail sales were up just 0.8 percent in the month, but Ford said sales of its best-selling F-Series pickup trucks were the best since 2000.

 Toyota Motor Corp (7203.T) reported a 3.5 percent increase in sales in March, with double-digit increase in SUV and pickup truck sales offsetting a 6.1 percent decrease in sedan sales.
-Sales of the company’s completely-revamped flagship Camry sedan fell 1.1 percent.
+Sales of the company’s completely revamped flagship Camry sedan fell 1.1 percent.

 Honda Motor Co Ltd (7267.T) said its March sales rose 3.8 percent, thanks largely to SUV and pickup truck sales.
-The automaker’s all-new Accord sedan saw a 9.9 percent sales decrease.
+The automaker’s new Accord sedan saw a 9.9 percent sales decrease.

 U.S. consumers have increasingly shunned passenger cars in favor of more comfortable, higher-margin SUVs and pickup trucks.

-Nissan Motor Co Ltd bucked the trend for the month with a 3.6 percent decline in sales, led by an 8.9 percent drop in sedan sales.
+Nissan Motor Co Ltd (7201.T) bucked the trend for the month with a 3.6 percent decline in sales, led by an 8.9 percent drop in sedan sales.

-Judy Wheeler, head of U.S. sales for the Nissan brand, said March 2017 was very strong for the automaker, and said that despite the drop this March was “still a very positive month for us.”

-Reporting by Nick Carey; Editing by David Gregorio and Tom Brown
+Reporting by Nick Carey; Editing by Tom Brown and Lisa Shumaker